Primary treatment vermifilter construction

 The vault must be enclosed with walls and roof that are vermin-proof.
 Rats, dogs, flies and cockroaches should not be able to access the contents, but the vault must also be well ventilated.
 Vermin-proof vents are usually installed at the top of the vault, and must provide adequate air circulation to the wall cavities and under the floor.

-A pervious textile cloth such as windbreak or shadecloth is fixed to the inside walls of the basket and must fully cover the walls and floor.
+A pervious textile cloth such as windbreak or shadecloth is fixed to the inside walls of the vault and must fully cover the walls and floor.
 The substrate is then added.

 The sump

-Wastewater percolates through the vermidigester and drains into the sump.
-This is a 200 litre plastic drum with an inlet and outlet.
-The outlet should not be too close to the top of the sump, so it can provide surge capacity.
-Surge capacity is the volume between the floor of the digester and level of that outlet.
-This volume must be sufficient so that surges of influent don't raise the water level sufficiently to overflow the platform walls.
+Water percolates through the vermidigester and drains through the floor to the drainage platform where it then enters the sump.
+This can be a plastic drum (e.g. 200 litre) with an inlet and outlet.
+The outlet should not be too close to the top of the sump, to ensure it has surge capacity.
+Surge capacity is the volume between the level of that outlet and the floor of the digester.
+This volume must be sufficient so that surges of influent don't raise the water level sufficiently to overflow the drainage platform walls.

 Recirculation